jeffid/unote/assets/tutorial/notes/en/Introduction.md

 ## Feedback

-Feel free to [contact us](https://github.com/inote-flutter/inote/issues) about any issues you may encounter, any features suggestions and generally sharing your opinion about iNote and how we can improve it.
+Feel free to [contact us](https://github.com/punote/punote/issues) about any issues you may encounter, any features suggestions and generally sharing your opinion about PuNote and how we can improve it.

 Have a nice day!